johnwhargs/JohnHargreaves_T1A2/README.md

 }

 ```

-Made a seperate html page to see the type scale before moving on to other pages.
+Made a seperate html page to see the type scale and buttons work before moving on to other pages.

 ![type-scale.html page](/docs/type-scale.png "type-scale.html page")

 Now with the type scale created, in css and html, I was able to implement it throughout the creation of the website.
 This approach made it visually consistant and felt like a good starting point when designing.